thegauravmahawar/ai-engineering/00-notes/00-ai-concepts.md

 **Model Types:** Multimodal models, SLMs, foundation models

 Understanding these terms will help you:

 - Communicate effectively with AI engineers and teams
 - Learn deeper AI subjects more easily
 - Recognize hype from substance in the AI space
 - Make informed decisions about AI implementations

-The field is evolving rapidly, but these fundamental concepts provide a solid foundation for understanding current and future developments in AI.